bchung426/final_project_2140_chess_game/README.md

 - kinda important one: if you pick a piece that has no legal moves available i.e. a rook/bishop/queen/king as the first move, the code will just keep asking you for moves since no move you enter will be legal, so if you do this, just ctrl+c it and rerun!

-# how to run/use program
+# How to run/use program
 should be a 'two' player game and there is no chess ai or anything like this, moves will only be played with inputs

 this was somewhat kind of explained in the limitations, but basically just run the chess_game.py file